Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Discussion

 One open issue regarding the present case is a lack of data for intermediate values of $\Dot{V}_{H_2}\cdot\Dot{V}_{O_2}$ in regime 2, see Figure~\ref{RS_TempOverVolFlowWithoutFit}.
 Therefore, it will be beneficial to enhance the underlying temperature model, which can for example be achieved by explicitly modeling the flame.
-This could also lead to smaller model errors in the calibrated parameters themselves, especially in regime 1.
+This could also lead to smaller model errors in the calibrated parameters themselves, especially in regime 2.
 When comparing the standard deviations of the calibrated parameters to those of the model prediction, it seems that the PSR temperature might not be the most sensitive parameter for the reduction degree.
 Indeed, it is plausible that the strongest driving force of the reduction is the amount of excess hydrogen, which is also elaborately discussed by Sohn \cite{Sohn2023}.
-In future work, sensitivity analysis will be employed to further examine this.
+This can be further examined by employing sensitivity analysis.
 Note, that the excess hydrogen is mostly controlled by the operation conditions, i.e. the hydrogen and oxygen flow, which are model inputs to the CRN model, and thus is not a model parameter of the CRN itself.

 These points reveal that a generalization of the framework to other, especially more complex cases, will be a challenge for future work.
 For example, also within the scope of the present research on metal-fueled energy cycles, there are application cases with more complex reactor geometries, chemical reaction mechanisms, and potentially less data available, as the higher the complexity, the more difficult the evaluation of high-fidelity models.
 Moreover, for these more complex situations, probably there will be a need to apply more advanced methods of uncertainty qunatification, i.e. for efficient sampling.
 Still, the present work is a first step that will be further extended.